peterhinch/micropython-mqtt/README.md

 making it possible to just clone the repo and copy it to `espXXXX/modules` also reducing file clutter in this directory.
 3. Removed unnecessary workarounds of official ESP32 port for ESP32 loboris fork (Feel free to report issues).
 4. Changed MQTTClient constructor initialization from using a dictionary to using keywords with default parameters.
 It's still possible to use the dictionary for initialization with almost no changes to existing codebase
-5. Made a minimal version of mqtt_as for the ESP8266 to save some RAM
+~~5.
+Made a minimal version of mqtt_as for the ESP8266 to save some RAM~~ Removed again as the removing of workarounds in the main version only got ~150B less RAM usage which is not worth the effort.
 6. Added support for "unsubscribe"
 7. Added support for recognizing retained publications (makes change in "subs_cb" necessary as it now has to take 3 args [topic,msg,retained])
 8. All other files are updated to the new changes and are usable (e.g. tests).